 \section{Abstract}

-Black widows (BWs) are a type of eclipsing millisecond pulsars (MSPs) with companion masses $\lesssim 0.05\,\rm M_\odot$, which can be used to study the accretion history and the radiation of pulsars, as well as the origin of isolated MSPs.
+Black widows (BWs) are a type of eclipsing millisecond pulsars (MSPs) with companion masses $M_2\lesssim 0.05\,\rm M_\odot$, which can be used to study the accretion history and the radiation of pulsars, as well as the origin of isolated MSPs.
 Recent observations indicate that there are two sub-types of BWs.
-One is the BWs with companion masses $M_2$ $\lesssim 0.01\,\rm M_\odot$, whereas another with $M_2$ $\sim$ $0.01-0.05\,\rm M_\odot$.
-However, the origin of the former is still highly uncertain.
+One is the BWs with $M_2$ $\sim$ $0.01-0.05\,\rm M_\odot$, whereas another with $M_2$ $\lesssim 0.01\,\rm M_\odot$.
+However, the origin of the latter is still highly uncertain.
 In this paper, we investigated the formation of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ through ultra-compact X-ray binaries (UCXBs) with He star companions, in which a neutron star (NS) accretes material from a He star through Roche-lobe overflow.
 By considering different He star masses and evaporation efficiencies with the stellar evolution code Modules for Experiments in Stellar Astrophysics (MESA), we evolved a series of NS+He star systems that can undergo UCXB stage.
-We found that this channel can explain the formation of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ within the Hubble time, especially three widely studied BWs, i.e. PSRs J1719-1438, J2322-2650 and J1311-3430.
-We also found that X-ray irradiation feedback does not affect the evolutionary tracks of evaporation process.
-Our simulations indicate that the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ is different with another sub-type of BWs, and that the UCXB channel with He star companions are the potential progenitors of isolated MSPs.
+This channel can explain the formation of the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ within the Hubble time, especially three widely studied BWs, i.e. PSRs J1719-1438, J2322-2650 and J1311-3430.
+We found that X-ray irradiation feedback does not affect the evolutionary tracks of evaporation process.
+The simulations indicate that the UCXB channel with He star companions are the potential progenitors of isolated MSPs, and that the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ is different with another sub-type of BWs.
 In addition, the present work suggests that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ may not be produced by redback systems.